rjoleary/cs452-kernel/README.md

     expected path.
 To resolve this issue, the routing layer generates a new GASP from a graph with the offending node removed.

+Calibration:

+- Calibration is used to find the stopping distance of trains.
+- During calibration, a specific switch is selected.
+When the train drives over the switch, a stop signal is sent to the train.
+The stopping distance is measured by hand from the switch's position to the front of the train.
+- Since calibration is in the application layer, a train which is calibration will not collide with other trains.

 ### Safety Layer

+- The safety layer exposes the following functions and ensures they are used in a safe manner which will not cause collision:
+  - `setTrainSpeed(Train, Speed)`:
+  - `reverseTrain(Train)`:
+  - `setGasp(Train, Gasp)`: Set all switches with respect to the given train.
+  - `setSwitch(Train, Switch, SwitchState)`: Set switch state with respect to the given train.
-- Exposes a function for getting train state.
+- Additionally, a `getTrainState` function is exposed for getting train state.
   The state contains:
+  - last time a sensor was attributed to the train
   - current speed of the train
   - estimated velocity of the train
   - estimated stopping distance of the train
-  - estimated location of the train
+  - estimated position of the train (graph node and offset)
+  - last known exact position of the train (graph node)
+  - switch states with respect to the train (GASP)
 - Sensor attribution
 - Models all trains locations/velocities
 - Train state extrapolation